DailyGrind-Sem6/Docs/Writerside/topics/Research-Messaging.md

 RabbitMQ supports a broader range of languages, including Java, Ruby, JavaScript, Go, C, Swift, Spring, Elixir, PHP, and .NET.
 It primarily uses the Advanced Message Queuing Protocol (AMQP) but also supports legacy protocols like STOMP and MQTT for message routing.

+### Conclusion on messaging brokers

+I looked at what a messaging broker is and what components it consists of.
+I found that a messaging broker is an intermediary program that applications and services use to communicate with each other to exchange information.

+I also looked at two messaging brokers that are available for microservices: RabbitMQ and Kafka.
+Even though they both have the same goal, they are a bit different in how they work, like some small differences in their architecture.

+I eventually decided to go with Kafka, because the difference in performance is negligible for my application.
+Kafka contains lots of resources online, as well as support for C#, which is the language I'm using for the backend.
+Kafka also has a lot of support for other languages, which is a good thing to have in case I want to use another language in the future.

 ## What are the different messaging patterns used in microservices and which one is applicable in my project?

 There are a bunch of different patterns available that can be used in messaging.
 I found a page on the Microsoft website which mentions some, I'll go through the most common ones [[3]](#references).